A better way to add multiple strokes around text in Photoshop

 Shape layers kept the roundness intact.

-Next we'll place all of our shape layers into a layer group.
-Not only will it keep your Layers panel organized but it will make it easy to add a drop shadow to the effect.
+Let's place the shape layers into a layer group.
+This keeps your Layers panel organized and allows us to apply a single drop shadow to the entire effect.

-Since I currently have the top shape layer selected, I’ll hold the Shift key on my keyboard and click on the bottom shape layer.
-This selects all of the shape layers at once.
+Your top shape layer should already be selected.
+Hold the Shift key and click the bottom shape layer to select all of them at once.

 Select the top shape layer, then hold Shift and click on the bottom shape layer.